divyaa-shrestha/Cybersecurity/Phase4/cookiepolicy.md

 ## 5. Managing Cookies
 Users can manage or disable cookies through their browser settings.
 Disabling cookies may affect system functionality.

+## 6. GDPR Compliance
+- Cookies do not store sensitive personal data like passwords or birthdates.
+- Users’ consent is obtained implicitly by using the system.
+- Users may withdraw consent by clearing cookies or disabling them in the browser.

+##  7. Contact
+For questions regarding cookies, contact: privacy@example.com